 Videos are an important part of internet marketing and search engine optimization.
 Not only do they increase the interest-factor of your content, but they also improve rank as well.

-Due to the frequency of videos on blogs and social media sites without
+Due to the frequency of videos on blogs and social media sites without them there's a risk of appearing dull.
+In fact, 62% of general searches on Google will result in a video.

 So, how do you get your videos to stand out and rank favourably?
 Here are seven tips to improve overall SEO.